vuex-orm/plugin-soft-delete/README.md

 - [Vuex ORM Search](https://github.com/vuex-orm/plugin-search) – The plugin adds a search() method to filter records using fuzzy search logic from the [Fuse.js](http://fusejs.io).
 - [Vuex ORM Change Flags](https://github.com/vuex-orm/plugin-change-flags) - Vuex ORM plugin for adding IsDirty / IsNew flags to model entities.

+Also, you can find a list of awesome things related to Vuex ORM at [Awesome Vuex ORM](https://github.com/vuex-orm/awesome-vuex-orm).

 ## Contribution

-We are excited that you are interested in contributing to Vuex ORM Soft Delete!
+We are excited that you are interested in contributing to Vuex ORM Plugin: Soft Delete!
 Anything from raising an issue, submitting an idea of a new feature, or making a pull request is welcome!
+Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

+### Pull Request Guidelines

+When submitting a new pull request, please make sure to follow these guidelines:

+- **For feature requests:** Checkout a topic branch from `dev` branch, and merge back against `dev` branch.
+- **For bug fixes:** Checkout a topic branch from `master` branch, and merge back against `master` branch.

+These rules also apply to the documentation.
+If you're submitting documentation about a new feature that isn't released yet, you must checkout the `dev` branch, but for non-functional updates, such as fixing a typo, you may checkout and commit to the `master` branch.

-### Development
+### Scripts

+There are several scripts to help with development.

 ```bash
 yarn build